XRPL-Commons/core-dev-bootcamp-2025/SECTION_STRUCTURE.md

 1. Start with a "theory" powerpoint presentation.
 Open for questions.

-2. Then go through each section, show the code, sometimes line by line.
+2. Then go into the detail;

+Options:

 2.1.
-Show Code
+Show Code - Line by Line
 2.2.
-Run Test
+Run Test - Add Fatal Logging
 2.3.
-Explain Debuger
+Mini Exercise
+2.4.
+Full Exercise